bfeitknecht/vault/sem5/NumCS/VRL/notes/NumCS-v-w01.md

 # Topics
 - catastrophic cancellation
+- complex step differentiation

 # Notes
 - rounding errors due to the implementation of floats
 - stable computation for roots of quadratic polynomial
 - power series approximation is rarely used in practice due to catastrophic cancellation
+	- requires function to be differentiable around point of interest